Xand-A/GB_Flooding/README.md

 ## How

-Using API calls from EA and NRW to extract flood warnings, SEPA provision is different so uses web scraping Data is converted and plotted on a folium map
+Using API calls from EA and NRW to extract flood warnings, SEPA provision is different so uses web scraping

 ## Next steps
 Add in points of interest which can be found within flooding zones